The Louise Senécal Guilbault Case Study

 - Was it related to Elisabeth's difficult birth?

-- Living arrangements during separation?
+- What were the living arrangements during separation?

-Hypothesis Formation: Based on Elisabeth's birth (1679) when Louise was 42 and Pierre's subsequent actions, possible causes include:
+Hypothesis Formation: Based on Elisabeth's birth (1679) when Louise was 42 and Pierre's subsequent actions, possible causes include: physical/emotional demands of frontier farming exhausting Louise by age 42; four children in eleven years combined with frontier farming conditions; birth trauma or health complications; pre-existing tensions brought to crisis by difficult pregnancy.

 Historical Context: Formal separations were rare and carried social stigma.
 The reconciliation by 1681 and prosperous census data suggests the couple found a way to continue their partnership, though the later estate battle indicates underlying tensions never fully resolved.